n1khilmane/n1khilmane/README.md

 - 🌱 I’m currently learning everything 🤣

-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.

 - 🥅 2022 Goals: Looking for fulltime opportunities starting from May 2023